Tornadoes of 2014: June 16–18 (United States)

-June 30–July 1
+June 30–July 1 (United States)

 Early in the afternoon of June 30, a complex of thunderstorms developed over Iowa and evolved into a derecho that swept east-northeast to Lake Michigan.
-Later that evening a second derecho developed over eastern and central Iowa and moved eastward, moving through Indiana and into western Ohio in the early morning hours of July 1.
+Later that evening a second derecho developed over eastern and central Iowa and moved eastward, moving through Indiana and into western Ohio in the early morning of July 1.
 These two events produced straight-line wind damage and multiple tornadoes from Iowa to portions of Michigan and Ohio.
 Most of the tornadoes were rated EF1, however, one tornado was determined to have caused low-end EF2 damage to a home in Traer, Iowa.

 July

-There were 85 tornadoes reported in the United States in July; however, at least 90 were confirmed.